The chances are if you’re my age you call a vlog a ‘vee-log’. According to my 16 year old however it’s called a ‘vvvlog’. No vee required.

 Look to others on youtube for inspiration for great thumbnails.
 I also find Pinterest a great place to get ideas for adding creative text to images.

 You will want to decide from the outset which vlogging platform you are going to post on, as the platform you choose will influence the type of content you want to produce.
+Check out the article on how to become an influencer.
 Some platforms suit longer videos, while others are more appropriate for short vlogs.

 YouTube is the first platform most think of when deciding to launch a vlog.
 YouTube was conceived in 2005 initially as a dating website but quickly pivoted to a video sharing platform, due to the ease of uploading video content for non-technical users.